What causes muscle cramp? 17 possible conditions

 Other times, the cause of muscle cramps is unknown.

-Muscle cramps are usually harmless and do not require medical attention.
-However, you should see a doctor if your muscle cramps are severe, do not improve with stretching, or persist for a long time.
+Muscle cramps are usually harmless and don’t require medical attention.
+However, you should see a doctor if your muscle cramps are severe, don’t improve with stretching, or persist for a long time.
 This could be a sign of an underlying medical condition.

 To learn the cause of muscle cramps, your doctor will perform a physical examination.
-He or she may ask you questions, such as:
+They may ask you questions, such as: